Functions and Closures in JavaScript

 Did you find this article valuable?

-Support jitender singh by becoming a sponsor.
+Support jitender blog by becoming a sponsor.
 Any amount is appreciated!